thiagokokada/blog/2024-07-29/02-go-a-reasonable-good-language.md

 interesting to talk about anyway.
-The fact that the language generates static binaries by default and have fast compilation times is something that I apreciate since I first heard about the language, and now that I am using the language frequently are points I appreciate even more.
+The fact that the language generates static binaries by default and have fast compilation times is something that I apreciate since I first heard about the language, and now that I am using the language frequently, are points thatI appreciate even more.
 Something about getting almost instant feedback after changing a line of code and running `go run` (even with its quirks) are great for the developer experience.
 This is the main reason why I am using the language more frequently for scripts.

 Then we have the fast startup times.
 I am kind of sensitive to latency, especially of command line utilities that need to answer fast when I expect